datagouv/hydra/README.md

 ./tag_version.sh 2.5.0 --dry-run
 ```

-**Prerequisites**: GitHub CLI (`gh`) must be installed and authenticated, and you must be on the main branch with a clean working directory.

 The script automatically:
-- Updates the version in pyproject.toml
 - Extracts commits since the last tag and formats them for CHANGELOG.md
 - Identifies breaking changes (commits with `!:` in the subject)
 - Creates a git tag and pushes it to the remote repository